 - Larger tiles would bump into the water shield bracket

-- Fence is a bit flimsy and needs adjusting
+- The fence is a bit flimsy and needs adjusting

-If you need to do a lot of professional tiling work, the DEWALT D24000 1.5-Horsepower 10-Inch Wet Tile Saw is one of the best tile saws you can get.
+If you need to do a lot of professional tiling work, the DEWALT D24000 1.5-Horsepower 10-Inch Wet Tile Saw is one of the best choice tiles saw you can get.
 It looks simple and compact, but it has a diverse range of feature.
 You can do anything from straight cuts to angled cuts to miter with no problem.